w3f/research/docs/polkadot/networking/4-xcmp.rst

 XCMP overview
 -------------

-TODO: much the section below should be moved to the main XCMP document.
+FIXME: much the section below should be moved to the main XCMP document.

 To recap, :doc:`XCMP <../XCMP/index>` is designed to achieve ordered, reliable, and fair delivery, under the constraint of trying to minimise the data stored on the relay chain.